pfrazee/slang/README.md

 -- to see the result, we can use /log, which outputs the current stack in the host environment peer alice /find /log

+-- thanks to stemming, slang can tolerate a typo: peer alic /find /log
 ```

 Note, for the statement above to have any output, the stack would have to be pre-populated with at least one item that matches `peer alice`.